LendaDeAfonselio/Alarm_Bot/README.md

 # AlarmBot
-A Simple Discord Bot that allows people/roles to set up alarms and receive them via DM or in a certain channel.
+A Discord Bot that allows users to set up alarms periodic or one time alarms and receive them via DM or in a certain channel.

 ## Module installs:
 - `npm install discord.js`